-Parents are invited to several meetings throughout the school year, including the Winter Title I Input meeting to review the school budget, Breakfast/Dessert with the Principal, and monthly SAC meetings where the budget is discussed and reviewed with opportunities for parent input and feedback.
+Parents are invited to several meetings throughout the school year, including the Winter Title I Input meeting to review the school budget and monthly SAC meetings where the budget is discussed and reviewed with opportunities for parent input and feedback.
 Parents are given opportunities at these meetings to give input into the use of Title I funds, particularly the 1% parent set aside funds.
+Parent Engagement

-Parent Engagement Surveys are provided throughout the school year.
-This past year, the parents met with the principal on December 5, 2019 to review and discuss the Title I funds and 1% parent involvement set aside.
+Surveys are provided throughout the school year.
+This past year, the parents met with the principal on January 14, 2021 to review and discuss the Title I funds and 1% parent involvement set aside.